scplot(exampleAB)

 add_statline("max", phase = c("B", "C")) |>

-trend (separate trend-line for each phase), trendA (extrapolated trend-line of first phase):
+The trend statistic adds separate trend-line for each phase and trendA adds an extrapolated trend-line of the first phase:

 scplot(exampleABC) |>